jwk0224/deep-learning/README.md

 - Generate novel artistic images using your algorithm
 - Define the style cost function for Neural Style Transfer
 - Define the content cost function for Neural Style Transfer

+## sqm_ex1_Building Your Recurrent Neural Network: Step by Step

+- Define notation for building sequence models
+- Describe the architecture of a basic RNN
+- Identify the main components of an LSTM
+- Implement backpropagation through time for a basic RNN and an LSTM
+- Give examples of several types of RNN